wp-plugins/mailin/readme.txt

 == Screenshots ==
 1. First, your are invited to create an account on SendinBlue then enter your API keys
-2. The Homepage gives your an overall view over your campaigns and allows you to activate SendinBlue SMTP for all transactional emails
+2. The Homepage gives you an overall view over your campaigns and allows you to activate SendinBlue SMTP for all transactional emails
-3. The Settings page allows to configure your sign up process and customize your form
+3. The Settings page allows you to configure your sign up process and customize your form
 4. The Lists page allows you to see, edit or filter, your lists and your contacts
 5. The Campaigns page gives you summary on your last campaigns performance and allow you to create a new campaign using our great Newsletter editor (responsive design)
-6. The Statistic page gices you a global view over your performance : delivered, openeded, clicked, etc.
+6. The Statistic page gives you a global view over your performance : delivered, openeded, clicked, etc.
 7. From the widget page, you are able to add the SendinBlue widget in one or more sidebars.
 For each form, you can choose the fields displayed and the list where contacts are saved.

 == Frequently Asked Questions ==